Intent(k) receives eligible census data from Eligibility(k). Open Eligibility(k), run eligibility, then click "Intent(k)" to send data here.

 Iterative Loop

-Employer Match Types Explained
+Employer Contribution Types Explained

 Safe harbor designs eliminate ADP/ACP nondiscrimination testing.
 Each type has different cost profiles and vesting requirements.